plotdb/servebase/module/base/payment/README.md

 ## Routes: Generic

  - `/extpi/pay/notify`: api accepting notification about a finished payment.
-(TBD)
- - `/ext/pay/done`: redirect page after a finished payment.
-(TBD)
+ - `/ext/pay/done`: generic redirect page after a finished payment.
  - `/pay/sign`: signing a payload before posting to 3rd party gateway.
  - POST `/pay/check`: check the state of a given payment. option:
    - `payload`: an object with `slug` field indicating the payment row to query

 ## Routes: Gateway Specific

- - `/ext/pay/gw/:name`: payment page, showind payment detail and options / fields for users.
+ - `/ext/pay/gw/:name`: payment page, showing payment detail and options / fields for users.
    - only applicable for dummy gateway, or any gateway supporting customized payment page.
  - `/extapi/pay/gw/:name/pay`:api for taking care of the payment request.
    - only applicable for dummy gateway, or any gateway supporting customized payment page.
+ - Following APIs will be needed when we support multiple gateways in the same site.
- - `/ext/pay/gw/:name/done`: redirect page after a finished payment.
-(TBD)
+ - `/ext/pay/gw/:name/done`: gateway specific redirect page after a finished payment.
  - `/extapi/pay/gw/:name/notify: api accepting notification about a finished payment.
-(TBD)

 ## Backend